What is the 2024 International Booker Prize?

 Who is eligible for the International Booker Prize?

-The International Booker Prize is open to authors of any nationality, as long as their work is written in a language other than English and has been translated into English.
+The International Booker Prize is open to authors and translators of fiction from any country, as long as the work has been translated into English and published in the United Kingdom or Ireland.

-The International Booker Prize plays a vital role in promoting global literature and encouraging cross-cultural understanding.
-By highlighting exceptional translated works, the prize helps to bridge linguistic and cultural gaps, fostering a deeper appreciation for diverse literary traditions.
+No, there is no age limit for authors or translators.
+The International Booker Prize welcomes submissions from individuals of all ages.

-The 2024 International Booker Prize promises to be an exciting celebration of international literature, showcasing the power of storytelling and the importance of translation in connecting readers worldwide.
+The 2024 International Booker Prize promises to be a celebration of literary excellence, showcasing the power of translation and the richness of global literature.
+As readers eagerly await the announcement of the longlist, the anticipation builds for the discovery of new voices and captivating stories that will captivate audiences worldwide.